 During the composting of toilet waste, these quickly lose their volume and can no longer be recognised as such within a few weeks.
 To make sure that all substances that might possibly be unhygienic are eliminated, a composting period over 24 months is recommended.
 The finished humus can be used in your garden as organic fertiliser for ornamental flowerbeds.

 Yes.
-A TROBOLO® is designed so that the user only comes into contact with the toilet seat, just like with a conventional toilet.
+A TROBOLO is designed so that the user only comes into contact with the toilet seat, just like with a conventional toilet.

 The containers are air- and liquid-tight, so a spillage is not possible and they can be carried over long distances without any issues.
 Since the excretions only come into contact with plastic surfaces, the cleaning is also hygienic.

-Many of our customers already use our TROBOLO® in their allotment garden, without this circumstance leading to any conflicts.
+Many of our customers already use our TROBOLO in their allotment garden, without this circumstance leading to any conflicts.
 To be on the safe side, you can ask your gardening association which controls the disposal of faeces and sewage in its garden regulations and and which can give you more information about this.

 A building permit is generally not necessary and has not yet been required by any of our customers.
 You can acquire binding information and a confirmation from your local planning authority.

 The ongoing expenses are limited exclusively to the use of inlays and litter.
-The latter is not needed for TROBOLO® models with an electric exhaust system.
+The latter is not needed for TROBOLO models with an electric exhaust system.
 Instead, electricity costs arise which amount to less than 6 euros per year.

 No. Thanks to the black solids container, the incidence of light is minimal and as the toilet paper always gets added last, there is no direct view of the faeces.
 Thus, the view is limited to the toilet paper and if you’re using litter, which would be added after the toilet paper, you’d only be seeing this.

-The design of the TROBOLO® system ensures that nothing can be spilt and that it still works if the urine is not separated entirely.
+The design of the TROBOLO system ensures that nothing can be spilt and that it still works if the urine is not separated entirely.
 If the urine isn’t diverted correctly by the separator, it simply flows into the solids container where, in small quantities, it causes no disadvantage.

-Using a TROBOLO® during your menstrual period is not an issue at all.
+Using a TROBOLO during your menstrual period is not an issue at all.
 Menstruation-related stains on the surfaces can be cleaned wet, just as any other stains.
 Regarding disposal / composting the amounts of blood caused by menstruation are negligible.
 Pads and similar objects shouldn’t be thrown in the containers, if you are planning to compost.

 The advantage of our inlays being compostable is their composition of degradable cornstarch.
 However, this inevitably results in less durability which is why we recommend a weekly change of the inlay.

-In addition, compared to other materials, plastic has the advantage that it is particularly light, flexible and comparatively inexpensive to manufacture.
-The plastic used for our containers is also 100% recyclable once it has reached the end of its service life and thus closes the recycling cycle.
+In addition, plastic has the advantage over other materials that it is particularly light, weather-resistant and comparatively inexpensive to manufacture.
+This is the only way we can sell TROBOLO WandaGO, for example, at an unbeatable price while maintaining the same high quality.
+Another advantage: the plastic used for our containers is 100% recyclable once it has reached the end of its service life, thus closing the recycling loop.

-We consciously avoid the installation of a visual protection in our urine-diverting toilets as this is a mechanical component that could possibly lead to faults and additional cleaning which we don’t want to burden our customers with.
+We consciously avoid the installation of a visual protection in our composting toilets as this is a mechanical component that could possibly lead to faults and additional cleaning which we don’t want to burden our customers with.

 For instance, a visual protection screen doesn’t function in an unobstructed way as soon as someone using the toilet sits down on it with their full body weight – which would be the prerequisite for the complete opening of the screen, and which would then inevitably lead to the soiling thereof.

-When using our urine-diverting toilets without an electric exhaust system, litter is also added to the used toilet paper.
+When using our composting toilets without an electric exhaust system, litter is also added to the used toilet paper.
 In this case, when looking into the opening, only the litter and possibly some toilet paper are visible as opposed to your own excretions or that of other users.